kyma-incubator/compass/docs/compass/04-01-installation.md

 #      tlsCrt: ${TLS_CERT}
 #      tlsKey: ${TLS_KEY}
 ```
-Start the Database installation, can be skipped if it was installed during [Ory Installation with Local Persistence](#in-cluster-database):
+Start the Database installation, can be skipped if it was installed during the Ory installation with local persistence.
+See [Ory Installation with Local Persistence](#in-cluster-database):
 ```bash
 <script from ../../installation/scripts/install-db.sh> --overrides-file <file from ../../installation/resources/compass-overrides-local.yaml> --overrides-file <file from above step - e.g. additionalCompassOverrides.yaml> --timeout <e.g: 30m0s>
 ```